Bryan Randall: Duke City Gladiators

 In 2016, Randall signed with the Duke City Gladiators.

 Qingdao Clipper

-Randall was selected by the Qingdao Clipper of the China Arena Football League (CAFL) in the first round of the 2016 CAFL Draft.
+Randall was selected by the Qingdao Clipper of the China Arena Football League (CAFL) in the first round of the 2016 CAFL draft.
 He was the starting quarterback for the Clipper during the 2016 season and helped the team earn a berth in the first China Bowl, where the Clipper lost to the Beijing Lions by a score of 35–34.
 He completed 94 of 165 passes for 1,288 yards, 25 touchdowns and 5 interceptions in 2016.
 He was named an All-Pro North Division All-Star as an athlete.
 He was listed on the Clipper's roster for the 2018 season.

 Richmond Roughriders

 On March 27, 2018, it was announced that Randall had joined the Richmond Roughriders.

+Coaching career

+Randall became the quarterbacks coach of the William & Mary Tribe in February 2025.